 Ventura Land Trust Earns National Accreditation

-Ventura Land Trust (VLT) is pleased to announce that, as of November 6th, 2019, we are now officially Ventura's only accredited land trust by the Land Trust Alliance, joining an esteemed network of more than 400 accredited land trusts across the nation that have demonstrated their commitment to professional excellence and to maintaining the public's trust in their work.
+Ventura Land Trust (VLT) is pleased to announce that, as of November 6th, 2019, we are now accredited by the Land Trust Alliance, joining an esteemed network of more than 400 accredited land trusts across the nation that have demonstrated their commitment to professional excellence and to maintaining the public's trust in their work.
 The land trust accreditation program recognizes land conservation organizations that meet national quality standards for protecting important natural places and working lands forever.

 National accreditation helps to maintain the public's trust and confirms that the accredited land trusts across the country are united behind strong standards and have demonstrated sound finances, ethical conduct, responsible governance, and lasting stewardship.
 Accredited land trusts steward almost 20 million acres of land in the U.S. - the size of Denali, Yellowstone, Grand Canyon, Glacier, Everglades, and Yosemite National Parks combined.